-- 3.4.1 Where the assignment/presentation has a defined upper limit, notification must be given to students at the outset of the module through the Assessment Brief published on the Module Blackboard site.
-Students should be advised clearly of the consequences of breaching specified limits (see 3.5 below).
-Assignment briefs should also include guidance that helps the student to understand how the word (or time) limit is designed to allow sufficient detail and elaboration to succeed.
-For example, how many critical sources, examples from practice, case studies etc would be needed. - 3.4.2 Students must declare the word count (excluding reference lists, bibliographies, tables and the title of tables, graphs and appendices) at the end of their written submission, situated before the reference list / bibliography.

-3.4.3 Different subject areas may require students to use different fonts, typefaces and spacing.
+- 3.4.1 Where the assignment/presentation has a defined upper limit, notification must be given to students at the outset of the module through the Assessment Brief available on the Module Blackboard site.
+Students should be advised clearly of the consequences of breaching specified limits (see 3.5 below). - 3.4.2 Students must declare the word count at the end of their written submission before the bibliography. - 3.4.3 Different subject areas may require students to use different fonts, typefaces and spacing.